andres-chiliz/symfony-flex/README.md

 This repository is the source of chiliz's bundles recipes for symfony/flex.

+The documentation about the way it is working is [available here](https://symfony.com/doc/current/setup/flex_private_recipes.html).

 In order to use it, you need to have the following configuration in your `composer.json`:
 ```json
 {